Anxiety Therapist Chicago, IL for Adults Navigating Breakups and Relationship Patterns

 It is a protective response.
 A part of you that is trying to keep you safe from rejection, conflict, or emotional pain.

-In therapy, we do not try to get rid of that part of you.
+In therapy, we do not get rid of that part of you.

 We understand what it is afraid of.
 We listen to what it needs.
 And we help it learn that you are no longer in the same environment you once were.